 6. Problems with Speaking or Writing

 Individuals with Alzheimer’s often find it difficult to follow or join in conversations.
 They may stop in the middle of a conversation, struggle to find the right word, or repeat themselves.
 Problems with writing, such as having difficulty organizing thoughts or grammar, can also be signs of cognitive decline.
+This loss of language skills can make communication frustrating for both the person speaking and those trying to understand them.

 7. Misplacing Things and Losing the Ability to Retrace Steps

 People living with Alzheimer’s may put items in unusual places and be unable to retrace their steps to find them.
 This can lead to frustration, as they may accuse others of stealing when they can’t find their belongings.
+While normal aging involves occasional misplacement of items, individuals are usually able to recall and find items later.
+Individuals displaying signs of Alzheimer’s will display a more permanent loss of recall abilities.

 8. Poor Judgment or Decision-Making

 A decline in judgment or decision-making can manifest in various ways, such as making poor financial choices or neglecting personal grooming.
 Individuals with Alzheimer’s might wear inappropriate clothing for the weather or become overly trusting of strangers.
+It is important to note that individuals with Alzheimer’s are even more likely to fall victim to scams than other aging adults.

 9. Withdrawal from Work or Social Activities